 Our combined calendar design and philosophy builds a bridge to the multi-dimensional Cosmic Clock and natures cycles.
-By “tuning in” to natures cycle – moon phases, meteor showers, eclipses, solstice, equinox and even planetary locations we begin to understand that we are all connected as we hurtle through the solar system on spaceship Earth.
+By “tuning in” to nature’s cycle — moon phases, meteor showers, eclipses, solstice, equinox and even planetary locations — we begin to understand that we are all connected as we hurtle through the solar system on spaceship Earth.
 Printed at a certified green printer in Central Florida and shipped in sturdy recycled paper tubes from a mill on the East Coast.
 Ideal recipients would be teachers, parents, gardeners and those with a keen interest in astronomy and astrology.

-Related: Read about another Consumer Goods entrepreneur here.
+Related: Read about another consumer goods entrepreneur here.

 How do you define success?
 Being able to slow down and celebrate, conspire and contribute to a community evolving into a more just and equitable dynamic through doing whatever part each person is uniquely designed to do at any given moment in time.
 That and raising a daughter who is discerning, creative, kind and kooky.
-I originally developed the calendar when my daughter was in preschool – we started with a simple “wheel of the week” and then this developed into a much bigger passion project that has become an incredible collaboration between mother and daughter (she is my apprentice – teaching her about entrepreneurism as we go!)
+I originally developed the calendar when my daughter was in preschool.
+We started with a simple “wheel of the week” and then this developed into a much bigger passion project that has become an incredible collaboration between mother and daughter (she is my apprentice – teaching her about entrepreneurism as we go!)

 I have a large niche audience with no competing products.
 I’ve already landed distribution in North America and am responding to global demand this year by expanding my flagship product to European and Australian editions and am utilizing shipping and fulfillment partners to make this a reality.
 I’ve developed two other products now that I’ve gotten some market penetration, and that should significantly impact revenue while enjoying healthy profit margins.
-Brand awareness is increasing organically with product reviews on astrology websites and publications as well as a sweet feature by Chris Guillebeau, a NYT bestselling author, who has included my side hustle as part of his podcast and upcoming book.
+Brand awareness is increasing organically with product reviews on astrology websites and publications as well as a sweet feature by Chris Guillebeau, a New York Times bestselling author, who has included my side hustle as part of his podcast and upcoming book.
 Future plans include app development.
-I am a graphic designer and know basic coding so this should be a delightful extension of the calendar system.
+I am a graphic designer and know basic coding, so this should be a delightful extension of the calendar system.